Trade Policy and Structural Change: Introduction

-Closest to our paper are \cite{Matsuyama2019}; and \cite{Sposietal2024}. \cite{Matsuyama2019} analytically characterizes how trade cost reductions affect sectoral composition and welfare using a two-country model of intra-industry trade. \cite{Sposietal2024} develop a quantitative multi-country model embedding capital accumulation, input-output linkages to explore the determinants of the hump-shaped path of manufacturing share during development.\footnote{See also \cite{FujiwaraMatsuyama2024} for an analytical approach to this issue.} While these studies treat tariffs as a part of trade costs, our contribution is to explicitly analyze the role of tariffs distinct from trade costs in general.
+Closest to our paper are \cite{Matsuyama2019} and \cite{Sposietal2026}. \cite{Matsuyama2019} analytically characterizes how trade cost reductions affect sectoral composition and welfare using a two-country model of intra-industry trade. \cite{Sposietal2026} develop a quantitative multi-country model embedding capital accumulation and input-output linkages to explore the determinants of the hump-shaped path of manufacturing share in the course of development.\footnote{See also \cite{FujiwaraMatsuyama2024} for an analytical approach to this issue.} While these studies treat tariffs as a part of trade costs, our contribution is to explicitly analyze the role of tariffs distinct from trade costs in general.
 Unlike trade costs, tariffs bring about government revenue, thereby leading to richer welfare implications.
-Quantitatively, we use tariff data and separately calibrate sector-specific non-tariff trade barriers using the structural gravity.
+Quantitatively, we use tariff data and separately calibrate sector-specific non-tariff trade barriers using a structural gravity equation.